Nicolapps/transport.opendata.ch-data.tpg.ch/README.md

 Then edit the `config.js` file to specify your database credentials and your [TPG open data](http://data.tpg.ch/) API key.

 To start, just type `node main.js`.

+You can use the SQL dump instead (`dump.sql` file).
+It includes some corrections.